Khushi34600/WebForm/README.md

 **Title of the Project**

+Project Management Form

+**Description**

-Project Management Form that will store data in PROJECT-TABLE relation of COLLEGE-DB database
+This form will store data in PROJECT-TABLE relation of COLLEGE-DB database

 Input Fields: {Project-ID, Project-Name, Assigned-To, Assignment-Date, Deadline}